-vi.
 Child on Child Abuse

 At Red Gates we recognise that pupils do not have the cognitive understanding to bully peers or staff.
 However, it is recognised that pupils may exhibit targeted behaviour which could result in similar outcomes to child on child abuse.
 In these instances appropriate support measures will be put in places and detailed in individual risk assessments and behaviour documents.
 Incidents are reported on CPOMS to ensure staff can monitor and identify patterns and action accordingly.
+See the Safeguarding and Child Protection Policy for further information.